pstaender/giana-sisters-lost-levels/README.md

 ### Todo

-"The Power Sisters" couldn't be recovered from disc; so feel free to contribute if you can find this or any other unlisted clone :)
+"The Power Sisters", "Frankys Horror Trip I" and "Knibble Girls II" couldn't be recovered from disc; so feel free to contribute if you have these or any other unlisted clone.

 ### Disclaimer and License